checkout/CheckoutCardManagement-iOS/README.md

 # Integration

 ### Import SDK
-We recommend using SPM to import the SDK into your app, as it's the easiest method:
+Use SPM to import the SDK into your app:

 1. In **Xcode**, select _File > Swift Packages > Add Package Dependency_.
 2. When prompted, enter `enter https://github.com/checkout/CheckoutCardManagement-iOS`.